 Payment of the benefit for undergraduate tuition is limited to a maximum of four (4) academic years, defined as eight (8) semesters.
 Students are not guaranteed payment of the benefit for the maximum number of terms.
-Students who for any reason obtain their undergraduate degree and do not use the benefit for the maximum number of semesters are not eligible to receive any additional undergraduate benefits after completing their degree.
-Payment of the benefit for undergraduate tuition during a summer session is subject to the limitations stated in these regulations and will count as a term used toward the eight (8) semesters allowable.
+Students who for any reason obtain their undergraduate degree and do not use the benefit for the maximum number of terms are not eligible to receive any additional undergraduate benefits after completing their degree.
+Payment of the benefit for undergraduate tuition during a summer session is subject to the limitations stated in these regulations and will count as a term used toward the allowable eight (8) semesters.

 407.6 STUDENTS RECEIVING OUTSIDE SCHOLARSHIPS

 If the dependent of a faculty/staff member is receiving the tuition benefit and will also receive another scholarship, then one of the following must be true: